 In lieu of charging interest, some dealers might add a financing fee to the overall cost of your hot tub to cover what the bank charges them to service the loan.
 This will be expressed in your APR when you agree to the loan.
 This fee can equate to the total interest you'd be charged on an interest-based loan.
 So, shop around to compare prices and get the best possible deal.
 Be sure to ask about any special promotions coming up.

 We believe that everybody deserves to own a hot tub.
 Even an entry-level home spa can reward its owner with the enjoyment and benefits of immersion.
 Our dealers work hard to help families find the financing option that works best for their lifestyles and budgets.
-To learn about hot tub pricing, request a quote.
+Get local pricing by contacting your nearest dealer.